Facts about Buck Lake

 - The water level in Buck Lake is controlled by a dam on Massassauga Creek located at the north end of the South Branch.

-- Fortis Power operates the Massassauga Creek dam and controls the levels to standards set by the Cataraqui Regional Conservation Authority.
+- Energy Ottawa, a subsidiary of Ottawa Hydro, operates the Massassauga Creek dam and controls the levels to standards set by the Cataraqui Regional Conservation Authority.

 - The dam is able to handle about 8 cubic metres per second and the elevation downstream is only marginally lower.
 In simple terms, it takes a long time to draw down Buck Lake on a good day.